-- 92. But notwithstanding their statutory duties, the Administration had decided that Fannie and Freddie would not be allowed to exit conservatorship in their current form.
-Allowing Fannie and Freddie to rebuild their capital levels, however, would make that political decision more difficult to explain and sustain.
-It is thus not surprising that a document prepared for internal Treasury consumption and dated August 16, 2012 listed the Companies' "improving operating performance" and the "potential for near-term earnings to exceed the 10% dividend" as reasons for the timing of the Net Worth Sweep, and it also is not surprising that FHFA perceived a "renewed push" from Treasury to implement the Net Worth Sweep on August 9, 2012. - 93.
-Communications involving White House official Jim Parrott provide further proof that the Net Worth Sweep was intended to keep Fannie and Freddie under the government's control and to dash the hopes of private investors of ever seeing any return on their investments.
-At the time of the Net Worth Sweep, Mr. Parrott was a senior advisor at the National Economic Council, where he led a team of advisors charged with counseling President Obama and the cabinet on housing issues.
-He worked closely with Treasury in the development and rollout of the Net Worth Sweep.
-Indeed, the day after the Net Worth Sweep was announced, he emailed Treasury officials congratulating them on achieving an important policy goal: "Team Tsy, You guys did a remarkable job on the PSPAs this week.
+- 104. Notwithstanding their statutory duties, FHFA and Treasury had decided that Fannie and Freddie would not be allowed to exit conservatorship in their current form.
+The Agencies recognized that allowing Fannie and Freddie to rebuild their capital levels would make that decision more difficult to maintain.
+Thus, a document prepared for internal Treasury use and dated August 16, 2012 listed the Companies' "improving operating performance" and the "potential for near-term earnings to exceed the 10% dividend" as reasons for the timing of the Net Worth Sweep.
+And on August 9, 2012-the very day that Fannie's senior management told Treasury that they expected to report substantial profits in the near future-FHFA perceived a "renewed push" from Treasury to implement the Net Worth Sweep. - Worth Sweep was intended to keep Fannie and Freddie under the government's control and to frustrate private investors' expectation that they would receive a return on their investments if the Companies generated substantial profits.
+Mr. Parrott worked closely with Treasury in the development and rollout of the Net Worth Sweep, and at the time he was a senior advisor at the National Economic Council.
+The day after the Net Worth Sweep was announced, he emailed Treasury officials congratulating them on achieving an important policy goal: "Team Tsy, You guys did a remarkable job on the PSPAs this week.
 You delivered a policy change of enormous importance that's actually being recognized as such by the outside world . . ., and as a credit to the Secretary and the President."
-What Treasury had accomplished, Mr. Parrott's emails make clear, was guaranteeing that Fannie and Freddie would remain in perpetual conservatorship and never again be run for the benefit of their private shareholders:
+What Treasury had accomplished, Mr. Parrott's emails make clear, was guaranteeing that Fannie and Freddie would remain under government control and never again be run for the benefit of their private shareholders.

-- In an email to a Treasury official on the day the Net Worth Sweep was announced, Mr. Parrott stated that "we've closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again." - That same day, Mr. Parrott received an email from a market analyst stating that the Net Worth Sweep "should lay to rest permanently the idea that the outstanding privately held pref[ferred stock] will ever get turned back on."
-He forwarded the email to Treasury officials and commented that "all the investors will get this very quickly."
-(Mr. Ugoletti similarly was not surprised "that the preferred stock got hammered the day the Net Worth Sweep was announced.") - At 8:30 a.m. on August 17, Mr. Parrott wrote an email to Alex Pollock, Peter Wallison, and Edward Pinto offering "to walk you through the changes we're announcing on the pspas today.
+- At 8:30 a.m. on August 17, Mr. Parrott wrote an email to Alex Pollock, Peter Wallison, and Edward Pinto offering "to walk you through the changes we're announcing on the pspas today.
 Feel like fellow travelers at this point so I owe it to you."
-Pollock, Wallison, and Pinto had written a policy paper for the American Enterprise Institute in 2011 recommending that "Fannie Mae and Freddie Mac should be eliminated as government-sponsored enterprises (GSEs) over time." - Also on August 17, Mr. Wallison was quoted in Bloomberg saying the following: "The most significant issue here is whether Fannie and Freddie will come back to life because their profits will enable them to re-capitalize themselves and then it will look as though it is feasible for them to return as private companies backed by the government. . . .
+Pollock, Wallison, and Pinto had written a policy paper for the American Enterprise Institute in 2011 recommending that "Fannie Mae and Freddie Mac should be eliminated as government-sponsored enterprises (GSEs) over time."
+Also on August 17, Mr. Wallison was quoted in Bloomberg saying the following: "The most significant issue here is whether Fannie and Freddie will come back to life because their profits will enable them to re-capitalize themselves and then it will look as though it is feasible for them to return as private companies backed by the government. . . .
 What the Treasury Department seems to be doing here, and I think it's a really good idea, is to deprive them of all their capital so that doesn't happen."
-In an email to Wallison that evening, Mr. Parrott stated, "Good comment in Bloomberg-you are exactly right on substance and intent."
+In an email to Wallison that evening, Mr. Parrott stated, "Good comment in Bloomberg-you are exactly right on substance and intent." - 107.
+Similarly, in an email to a Treasury official on the day the Net Worth Sweep was announced, Mr. Parrott stated that "we've closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again."
+The very same day, Mr. Parrott received an email from a market analyst stating that the Net Worth Sweep "should lay to rest permanently the idea that the outstanding privately held pref[ferred stock] will ever get turned back on."
+He forwarded the email to Treasury officials and commented that "all the investors will get this very quickly."